developer-zebra/developer-zebra-site/src/devicetracker/1-0/guide/setup/index.md

 1. Download and install the SSL toolkit [OpenSSL](https://www.openssl.org/source/) for Windows.
 Follow the instructions stated to download the file based on your Windows configuration.<br>
 2. Add a new "openSSL" environment variable to the Windows system and set the value to the location where openSSL is installed (e.g. "C:\Program Files\OpenSSL-Win64\bin\").<br>
 3. Create a folder named "ServerCert".
 Open the command prompt to this folder path.<br>
 4. Create a private key.
 It prompts to enter the passphrase - _make note of this passphrase_, which is used in Device Tracker.
-Run the command:
+Run the command:  <br>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;`openSSL genrsa -des3 -out dtrkdemo.key 2048`<br>
 where "dtrkdemo.key" can be replaced with a custom file name.
 5. Create a CSR based on the new private key.
 Run the command:<br>